bxparks/AceTime/README.md

 using namespace ace_time;

+// Create a BasicZoneManager with the entire TZ Database of ZONE entries.
+Use
+// kZoneAndLinkRegistrySize and kZoneAndLinkRegistry to include LINK entries as
+// well, at the cost of additional flash consumption.
+Cache size of 3 means that
-// Create a BasicZoneManager with the entire ZoneInfo Database. static const int CACHE_SIZE = 3;
+// it can support 3 concurrent timezones without performance penalties. static const int CACHE_SIZE = 3;
 static BasicZoneManager<CACHE_SIZE> manager(
   zonedb::kZoneRegistrySize, zonedb::kZoneRegistry);